SB-27182/Vae_Set/README.md

   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/similarity1.png" width=500 height=241 />
   </kbd>
 </p>
-On dimensions 49 and 39 we see that the _anomalous-5_ and the _standard-5_ are very similar.
-Vae4 is saying that the anomalous-5 is very probable with respect to its "_over-all width_", as well as it's "_average width of line_" to have been generated from the standard-distributed 5.
+On dimensions 49 and 39 we see that the <b>anomalous-5</b> and the <b>standard-5</b> are very similar.
+Vae4 is saying that the <b>anomalous-5</b> is very probable with respect to its "<i>over-all width</i>", as well as it's "<i>average width of line</i>" to have been generated from the standard-5 parameterization.
 This is in the context of hypothesis testing.
 <br>
 <br>
 <br>